 When the content type of the input read is text (starts with

-) or XML (text/xml
+text/) or XML (text/xml,

-, or ends with +xml
+application/xml, or ends with +xml), the input

 document is expected to be in the text format specified by the text document format.
 When the